poorsquinky/resume/resume.md

 ### 2009-2011: Canonical Ltd., London, UK
 #### Systems Administrator
-Part of the "follow the sun" SysAdmin team for Ubuntu, a major Linux distribution
+Part of the SysAdmin team for Ubuntu, a major Linux distribution

 * Provided network and security incident management in an international "follow-the-sun" configuration